 (b) the person provides care to a child under an arrangement with the chief executive officer of the department principally assisting the Minister administering the Child Welfare Act 1947 in the administration of that Act.

+[Section 5 amended by No. 53 of 2006 s.
+12(1).]

 Part 2 — Compliance with the Carers Charter

 6. Applicable organisations to ensure compliance with the Carers Charter